 - Action points will be recorded by the secretary, and representatives will be advised of progress by e-mail between meetings.
 A Question and Answer log will be maintained and kept up to date between meetings.
 Rationale will be given to support answers provided.

-Previous minutes are available via The National Archives:
+Previous minutes are available on The National Archives website: